danieltjw/aifutures/README.md

 ---

-__What are your personal views on the best way to achieve a stable future?__
+### __What are your personal views on the best way to achieve a stable future?__

 As of July 2023, I would prefer for the pro-active development of Friendly AGI that humanity elects every 5 years.

-A Human-AGI partnership seems to be the most stable future.
+A Human-AGI partnership seems to be the most stable future with the most human autonomy.

 We are the proof that a Independent and Friendly AGI is possible.